Biofeedback and Meditation Sessions

 8. Gain control over your level of energy

 Meditation helps you recharge your mind and discover the connection between your mind and body.
 When you are aware of this connection and what is happening with your body, you can also begin to control the way that your body responds to certain situations.
-Need to increase energy, no problem, you can do that.
-Need to calm down?
+Do you need to increase energy?
+No problem, you can do that.
+Do you need to calm down?
 You can do that too.

 9. Better able to control your thoughts

 Meditation helps clear your mind of the flood of random thoughts that usually dominate it.
 This leaves your mind clear and focused so that you can concentrate on the things that you want to concentrate on, not random distractions.